Hi, I’m Chrissy.

 When I was offered the opportunity to become a Provost’s Postdoctoral Scholar in the Social Sciences and Humanities based in the History Department at the University of South Florida in 2015, I moved to Tampa and remained a college instructor for three more years.
 I spent my third academic year there as a visiting instructor in the Honors College, where I got to create a theme arts and humanities course on apocalypse and dystopia that I particularly enjoyed teaching.

 I’m now applying my knowledge, skills, and life experience as a freelance writer, public speaker, and commentator on religion and politics, the US Christian Right, Russia, and foreign policy.
 I remain a Senior Researcher with the Postsecular Conflicts project directed by Kristina Stöckl at the University of Innsbruck.
 In the future, I’m more than open to doing more college teaching, which I love, should I get the opportunity to do so on my own terms.
 I categorically refuse to become an exploited adjunct, and that’s why I’m transitioning out of academia.
+I’ve also moved to Portland, OR, where I am pursuing medical gender transition, something I’d been putting off for a while, wanting to reach a more stable place in life.

 As I noted above, I am an ex-evangelical–aka exvangelical or exvie–and in that capacity I seek to help build community for those harmed by and alienated from conservative religious groups.
 Much of my blogging here is dedicated to this end, and this site also hosts an annotated list of resources for those deconstructing and deconstructed from toxic religion.
 I am convinced of the need to create more spaces for exvies and exiles from other forms of religious fundamentalism (and yes, the vast majority of white American evangelical Protestants do qualify as fundamentalist, whether they accept the label or not).
 Reclaiming and sharing our ex-evangelical stories serves both to foster healing for exvies and to raise awareness among the broader American public of the threat to democracy and human rights posed by theocratic ideology, and of the real human harm caused by evangelical ideology and practice.